sherlock-audit/2024-06-new-scope/README.md

 ___

 ### Q: Additional audit information.
 We suspect some decimal precision issues between the vault and the pool as the shares/asset accounting used by both contracts are different.
-The pool uses ray (1e26) for share precision and the vaults use
+The pool uses ray (1e26) for share precision and the vaults use.
+Any precision loss between the vault and the pool is a known issue.

 ___